fluxninja/aperture/docs/content/reference/aperturectl/policy/list/list.md

 ### SEE ALSO

-- [aperturectl](/reference/aperturectl/aperturectl.md) - aperturectl - CLI tool to interact with Aperture
+- [aperturectl policy](/reference/aperturectl/policy/policy.md) - Aperture Policy related commands for the Controller